Environmental Design Capstone

 On February 2, you will be introduced to the final project for this course.
 This assignment serves as the preliminary research phase, intended to help the class understand the project context and prepare for upcoming activities.

-All groups should be prepared to briefly present their findings during class on February 9.
+All students should be prepared to briefly present their findings during class on February 9.
+Your work will be shared with the class as a reference for the project.

-Each group will be responsible for one of the following research components:
+Each student will be responsible for one of the following research components:

 - History of the Place